Recent Errors in Assigning Pressures

 Q6: Autonomy - Well-Being

-That time has now come.
+That time has now come but not in the way expected.

 Later Discovery Process

-However, groupings are operated via the groups within them, and these components appeared to be driven by different pressures, presumably 2° pressures.
+However, groupings are operated via the groups within them, and these components appeared to be driven by different pressures, presumably 2° operating pressures.

 G1 G2 G3 G4 G5 G6 G7